 Below are the 3 field definitions used in this example report, using the 'Min', 'Max' and 'Count' functions available in the Service Cloud Report Explorer.

-As before, a filter is required.
-For the 'helper' report, only the INCREMENTAL_LOAD filter is required.
+As before, a the filters are required.
+Add the same two filters for the 'helper' report.
 That way the Data Sync tool can request the metadata only for the date range that it needs to extract for.

 Run the helper report to confirm it works.
 In this example it is showing that the data to be returned has 1,494 rows (COUNT), with the minimum ID in the data being 12278 (MIN_VALUE) and the maximum ID being 15750 (MAX_VALUE).